Wilhelm Hallermann: Education

-Hallermann began his medical studies in 1920 at the University of Munich.
-This was followed by study visits to Göttingen, Hamburg and Würzburg, where he passed his Staatsexam (state examination) in 1925 and received his doctorate.
+Hallermann began his medical studies in 1920 at the Ludwig-Maximilians-Universität München.
+This was followed by study visits to the University of Göttingen, the University of Hamburg, and the University of Würzburg, where he passed his Staatsexamen (state examination) in 1925 and received his doctorate.
 Hallermann then worked in the pathological-anatomical department of the Dresden-Friedrichstadt city hospital as a senior physician until 1929.
-After a short time as an assistant and specialist in internal medicine at the Leipzig Medical University Clinic under Paul Morawitz, Hallermann worked at the Berlin Institute for Forensic Medicine from 1931 to 1940.
+After a short time as an assistant and specialist in internal medicine at the Leipzig Medical University Clinic under Paul Morawitz, Hallermann worked at the Berlin Institute for Forensic Medicine of the Friedrich Wilhelm University of Berlin from 1931 to 1940.
 Hallermann also passed his medical examination there in 1932 and completed his habilitation in 1935 with a thesis on “Sudden cardiac death in coronary artery disease,” which was published as a monograph in 1939.

 Teaching career

-After beginning his teaching career in Berlin in 1935, Hallermann represented the chair for forensic medicine in Frankfurt am Main in the winter semester of 1940/41 after the death of Rolf Hey, and on April 1, 1941, he was appointed director of the Institute for Forensic and Social Medicine at Christian-Albrechts University in Kiel, initially as an associate professor.
-In 1946 the professorship was converted into a full professorship, so that Hallermann was now a full public professor.
-From 1946 to 1969 he was in charge of the student union at the University of Kiel, took over the management of the German Student Union in 1956 and was dean of the Medical Faculty from 1947 to 1949.
+After beginning his teaching career at the Friedrich Wilhelm University of Berlin in 1935, Hallermann represented the chair for forensic medicine at the University of Frankfurt am Main in the winter semester from 1940 to 1941 after the death of Rolf Hey, and on April 1, 1941, he was appointed director of the Institute for Forensic and Social Medicine at Kiel University, initially as an associate professor.
+In 1946, the professorship was converted into a full professorship, so that Hallermann was now a full public professor.
+From 1946 to 1969, he was in charge of the student union at Kiel University, took over the management of the German Student Union in 1956 and was dean of the Medical Faculty from 1947 to 1949.
 In 1969, Hallermann was honored with emeritus status and in 1971 he handed over the management of the Kiel Institute to Oskar Grüner.